OfficeDev/office-scripts-docs/docs/testing/undo.md

 ---
 title: Undo the changes made by Office Scripts
-description: Use the version history of Excel on the web to undo the changes made by running a script. ms.date: 06/29/2021 ms.localizationpriority: medium
+description: Use the version history of Excel to undo the changes made by running a script. ms.date: 10/01/2022 ms.localizationpriority: medium
 ---